Triple-T/gradle-play-publisher/README.md

 }

 play {
-    enabled = false // This disables GPP by default.
+    enabled.set(false) // This disables GPP by default.
 It could be the other way around.
     // ...
 }
 ```